NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/15 - High-Availability Setup and Implementation in Vault/5 15 - High-Availability Setup & Implementation in.md

 - Start three separate instances of Vault with the above config: `vault server -config=/path/to/config.hcl`
 - List the raft peers: `vault operator raft list-peers`
-    - One will be noted as “leader” under state
+    - One will be noted as "leader" under state
 - Run a test command in the leader node to store data:
 `vault kv put secret/dbcreds admin=password`
 - On one of the follower nodes, test access to the secrets: `vault kv get secret/dbcreds`